 RESULTS

-The images of the samples (on both sides), collected from the subject population according to the described methodology, have been analysed by means of the K-means clustering system provided the following results.
+The images of the samples (on both sides) collected from the subject population according to the described methodology were analysed by means of the K-means clustering system, providing the following results.

 Clustering results

-By means of segmentation algorithm, it is possible to estimate the mixed and unmixed areas of the chewing gums.
-Each colour area is returned as the sum of the partitioned pixels and, for each of the patients, the Mixed Fraction (MF) and Unmixed Fraction (UF) of the two colours at 5, 10, 20, 30 and 50 chewing cycles (Fig. 3), are calculated and normalised according to the following equations:
+By means of the segmentation algorithm, it was possible to estimate the mixed and unmixed areas of the chewing gum.
+Each colour area was returned as the sum of the partitioned pixels and, for each of the patients, the mixed fraction (MF) and unmixed fraction (UF) of the two colours at 5, 10, 20, 30 and 50 chewing cycles (Fig. 3) were calculated and normalised according to the following equations:

-MF=Pixm,a+Pixm,bPixall (2)
+MF=Pixm,a+Pixm,bPixall , (2)

-UF=Pixy,a+Pixy,b+(Pixp,a+Pixp,b)Pixall (3)
+UF=Pixy,a+Pixy,b+(Pixp,a+Pixp,b)Pixall , (3)

-Where:
+where

-Pixm,a and Pixm,b are respectively pixels of each side of mixed area,
+Pixm,a and Pixm,b are pixels from each side of the mixed area,

-Pixp/y,a and Pixp/y,b are respectively pixels of each side of pink or yellow area,
+Pixp/y,a and Pixp/y,b are pixels from each side of the pink or yellow area,

-Pixall are the total pixels area.
+Pixall is the total pixel area.

-The means and standard deviations of the MF, for all the patients, for each chewing cycle (30 samples considered) are summarized in Table 2.
+The means and standard deviations of the MF for all the patients for each chewing cycle (30 samples considered) are summarised in Table 2.

 Table 2.
 Means and standard deviations of MF for each number of chews.